jmfieldman/TheseusAndTheMinotaur/design/05-ui-ux.md

 ### 6.2 Level Win → Next Level (Auto-Progression)

 - Victory animation on the diorama (e.g. Theseus celebrates, diorama sparkles).
-- Brief results display (turns taken, optional stats).
+- Results display:
+  - Turn count for this attempt
+  - Best (lowest) turn count ever achieved
+  - Stars earned: ★ for completion, ★★ for optimal move count
+  - New star indicator if this is the first time earning a star tier
-- Crossfade/transition directly to the next puzzle diorama (no overworld visit).
+- After a short delay, auto-advances to the next puzzle diorama (no overworld visit).
+The player can press Confirm to skip the delay and proceed immediately.

 ### 6.3 Level Win → Overworld (Biome Complete)

 - Same victory animation + results display.
 - Transition back to overworld with the completed node visually updated.

-### 6.4 Level Exit (Lose)
+### 6.4 Level Exit (Environmental Death)

-- Minotaur catches Theseus or environmental hazard kills Theseus -- brief dramatic animation.
+- Environmental hazard kills Theseus (spikes, pit, etc.) -- brief death animation.
 - Prompt: Retry / Undo Last Move / Return to Overworld.

+### 6.5 Level Exit (Minotaur Capture)

+- Minotaur catches Theseus -- brief dramatic animation.
+- Prompt: Retry / Undo Last Move / Return to Overworld.

-### 6.5 Level Exit (Abandon)
+### 6.6 Level Exit (Abandon)

 - From pause menu: return to overworld.
 No save of in-progress state (level resets next time).

-### 6.6 Biome Transition
+### 6.7 Biome Transition

 - When using a transition node on the overworld, the current biome diorama transitions out and the new biome diorama transitions in.